GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 🔥 **Tips:**

-If the request is executed via `GET`, then the Persisted Query can directly [obtain the data items from the URL parameters](https://gatographql.com/guides/use/creating-a-persisted-query/#heading-making-the-persisted-query-dynamic-via-url-params).
+If the HTTP request is executed via `GET`, then the Persisted Query can directly [obtain the data items from the URL parameters](https://gatographql.com/guides/use/creating-a-persisted-query/#heading-making-the-persisted-query-dynamic-via-url-params).

 </div>